 using SSH.
 This is acceptable for a short time in a test environment, but it's

 unsafe for production environments.
 In production, you'll authorize only a specific IP

 address or range of addresses to access your instance.

-For more information about security groups, see Amazon EC2 Security Groups.
+For more information about security groups, see Amazon EC2 Security Groups for Linux Instances.